SPARQL Revision Metadata¶

 Revision Metadata Retrieval via SPARQL¶

-query’s repository as a named graph.
+query repository’s revision timemap as a graph.
 Given this, a query such as

 WHERE {